Skip to main content

 The Halle Gate as a museum

-Visit the Halle Gate today and you will enter a modern world.
-A museum trail with various historical objects and artefacts recounts the time when Brussels was a fortified city.
-From the rampart walk, you can enjoy a breathtaking 360° view of the city and its surroundings.
+Today, visitors to the Halle Gate explore a modern museum trail showcasing historical objects and artifacts that recount Brussels’ past as a fortified city.
+From the rampart walk, you can enjoy breathtaking 360° views of the city and its surroundings.